sparkrew/fika/api-finder/README.md

 ### 6. Condition Count Calculation

 **Why**: Not all paths are equally easy to test.
 Paths with many conditional branches (if statements, loops, switches) require more complex test inputs and edge case handling.
+But this step is not that important for Fika.

 **Implementation**: The `RecordCounter` analyzes code complexity by counting control flow conditions: